 How much time will I need to take off of work for my balloon sinuplasty procedure?

-Most of Dr. Allen’s patients take one to two days off of work.
+Most of Dr. Allen’s patients take one to two days off of work, and up to one week when additional procedures are performed.

 Will insurance cover my balloon sinuplasty?

-In many cases, balloon sinuplasty is covered by patients’ medical insurance.
+In most cases, balloon sinuplasty is covered by patients’ medical insurance.
 Please feel free to contact our office to learn more about whether this procedure is covered by your plan.

 Will a balloon sinuplasty cure my snoring?

 Balloon sinuplasty is not a blanket cure for snoring.
-However, patients whose snoring is caused by a blocked sinus may notice a reduction in snoring.
+However, patients whose snoring is caused by nasal swelling in reaction to a blocked sinus may notice a reduction in snoring.
+Improvements in snoring are more likely when nasal airway problems are also addressed (ex.
+Septoplasty and turbinoplasty performed alongside balloon sinuplasty).

 Is balloon sinuplasty safe?